Special characters on this Website

 Any attempt to present information from a wide array of non-English languages that use the Roman alphabet inevitably requires the use of so-called "special characters" in order to be accurate.
 This page describes how we do that on this Website, starting from the basic English language in which all text is written.
 After explaining the basics, we touch on problems of computer representation before delving into what we can or cannot do with non-English languages in various parts of this Website.

-NOTE: This essay over-simplifies the uses of characters in human languages.
+NOTE: This essay over-simplifies the uses of characters in written human languages.
 For a painfully exhaustive treatment of that subject, see the English Wikipedia article on the English alphabet and the hundreds of linked articles in that online encyclopedia.

 The basics of English language representation